avm2108/intrepid-swe6733/README.md

  Alexis McNeil

    What was done
    - Finished up the wireframes
-      - Pair programming with Milly
+   - Pair Programming with Milly

   What was done
-     - Implement changes from the wireframes a
+  - Implement changes from the wireframes
   - Set up the user profile.

  No blockers